 What went thru the minds of the people who decided to ignore such a splendid beach is beyond me.
 At any rate, TelAvivians soon came to their senses and extended the city streets all the way to the waterfront.

 My grandparents’ house is only a ten minutes’ walk to the beach, but it would take us an hour to get there, because everyone on Bograshov Street knew my grandfather and he would stop to stand and talk.

 To one side of this is garden-memorial is a lovely café called Masada, as well as a huge McDonalds.
-This sums up not just Tel Aviv, but all the Israeli experience in one spot, so it’s a good place to end this tour, and sit for a nice cup of coffee.
+This sums up not just Tel Aviv, but all the whole Israeli story in one spot, so it’s a good place to end this tour and sit for a nice cup of coffee.